dinhomathias/Amc/Performance-Optimizations.md

 ## Free Optimizations

-### JSON en/de-coding
-All communication with the Telegram servers is in JSON.
-Every message you send is JSON encoded, and every message you receive is JSON decoded.
-By installing PTB with the optional requirement `python-telegram-bot[json]`, PTB will use a 3rd party library for those tasks, which usually brings significant speed-up compared to the `json` module from the standard library.
-See the [README](https://github.com/python-telegram-bot/python-telegram-bot#table-of-contents) for details on which 3rd party library is used.

 **Note:** The 3rd party library will *not* be pure Python, so availability may depend on your OS, Python implementation & architecture.

 ### PyPy